We earn commissions from links on this site.

-Panda offers excellent virus protection on Windows.
-And it has the most flexible pricing for its antivirus packages.
+Panda offers the most flexible pricing for its antivirus packages.

 Panda combines big data, artificial intelligence, and machine learning to scan all apps on your device.
 This allows it to counter known malware and advanced emerging threats like zero-day malware, ransomware, and API’s.

 Panda’s firewall filters incoming and outgoing connections on local networks and the internet.
 It automatically assigns permissions to each application based on its risk level.
 But you can edit the rules per app.

 Panda includes a free VPN with its antivirus products.
 However, this built-in VPN is limited to 150 MB / day, which isn’t a lot.
 That equals about 4 minutes of streaming at 720p or the opening of 75 websites.

 Like Bitdefender, Panda’s VPN uses Aura’s technology.
 This means that the VPN is fast, secure (AES-256 & HydraVPN), private (no logs), and allows torrenting.
 However, it lacks extra features like a kill switch, making its € 50.00 price expensive.

 Panda’s password manager is excellent.
 Generating and storing passwords is easy.
 Auto-filling them is accurate.
 And both two-factor authentification and biometrics login is supported.

 The design of the browser extension for Google Chrome and Mozilla Firefox is identical to the apps on Android and iOS, which gives it a seamless experience across all major operating systems.